 - Interlocking or cement blocks.
 While these are the predominant materials used for commercial retaining walls, the interlocking blocks have become more popular with homeowners.
 While interlocking blocks aren’t as flexible as natural stone, especially in the sizes, they are very sturdy and new designs are coming out that make them look less commercial (which has always been the biggest complaint by homeowners).

-How do I choose a company to build my retaining wall?
+How do I choose a retaining wall contractor?

 References.
 I always tell prospective customers to talk with my homeowner and business customers.
-So, for any contractor you’re considering, make this your first act.
+So, for any retaining wall contractor you’re considering, make this your first act.

 Social media is another great resource, but try to stick to the recommendations from your circle of friends only.